Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Material and Methods

 Given the importance of ARMA models, numerous methods have been developed for parameter estimation.
-For instance, parameters can be estimated through methods such as Bayesian inference \citep{monahan83,chib94} or neural networks \citep{chon97}, among many others.
-Specialized methods include those for integer-valued data \citep{weiss24}, approaches robust to outliers \citep{chakhchoukh10}, and non-Gaussian ARMA processes \citep{lii90}.
+For instance, parameters can be estimated using Bayesian inference techniques \cite{monahan83,chib94}, neural networks \cite{chon97}, or by maximizing restricted likelihood \cite{chen09,chen10,chen12}, among other approaches.
+Specialized methods include those for integer-valued data \cite{weiss24}, approaches robust to outliers \cite{chakhchoukh10}, and non-Gaussian ARMA processes \cite{lii90}.
 While each methodology has its merits, we focus on the approach most widely adopted in statistical practice: likelihood maximization, under the assumption that the WN process $\{w_t\}$ is Gaussian.

 A relevant method for estimating model parameters is minimization of the conditional sum-of-squares (CSS).
 The CSS estimate is fast to compute, but it does not posses the statistical efficiency of the maximum likelihood estimate (MLE).
 However, the CSS method plays a role in likelihood maximization, so we briefly describe it here.
 By solving for the WN term $w_t$, Eq.~\ref{eq:arma} can be written as